 Teach For Canada will reimburse the cost of one Additional Qualification (AQ) course.
 AQ courses are regulated by the Ontario College of Teachers and will be added to a teacher’s list of qualifications on their teaching certificate upon successful completion of the course.

 During the Summer Enrichment Program, Teach For Canada guides the creation of concrete self-care strategies, isolation plans, as well as professional and personal goals to assist teachers with their personal well-being.
 During the school year, Teach For Canada’s Teacher Development Managers will help teachers problem-solve professional and personal challenges.
-Teachers can also turn to their professional mentors for classroom assistance.
+Teachers will also have access to counselling services.